 Not only is it easy to prepare and affordable, but it’s also a colorful addition to any plating of pulled pork.

 9. Fruit Salad

-When you want to elevate the pulled pork dish with sweetness, or you just can’t wait for dessert, then pairing your barbecued pork with a fruit salad will work wonders.
+To elevate the pulled pork dish with sweetness, pair your barbecued pork with a fruit salad.
+It’ll work wonders.

 10. Green Salad

 This quintessential salad will always be the standard when it comes to green, healthy eating.

 Pair this with your pulled pork and you’ll definitely balance out the heavy, protein-rich meat.

 It has a light, refreshing, crunchy, flavor, and most importantly, it’s a healthy side!

 11. French Fries